Location: Near gates to Hawkwood College on Painswick Old Road, Gloucestershire GL6 7QW

 On Monday 13th of March 2017, members of Stroud Micro Dairy picked up raw milk for the first time from Oakbrook Farm.

-The micro dairy, run by farmer, Kees Frederiks, is now producing raw milk, kefir and yogurt for the people of Stroud thanks to its seven Holstein-Jersey cows.
+The micro dairy, run by farmer, Kees Frederiks, is now producing raw milk, kefir and yogurt for the people of Stroud thanks to its Holstein-Jersey cows.

 The micro dairy runs on a community membership basis: a share is the number of litres of raw milk, kefir or yogurt that people want every week for a year.
 Sign up here to support Stroud Micro Dairy and to place your order for raw milk, kefir and/or yogurt.